alien4cloud/alien4cloud.github.io/documentation/2.1.0/orchestrators/yorc/policies.markdown

 ![Select your policy during policies matching step](../../../../images/2.1.0/yorc/hostspool-policies-matching.png)

-That's it ! you can deploy your application: the Round-robin placement policy will be applied on the 2 instances of the Compute node.
+That's it ! you can deploy your application: the weight-balanced placement policy will be applied on the 2 instances of the Compute node.